shubhamPrakashJha/SecretMessage/README.md

 # Secret Message and Decoder

 This is Secret message maker along with the  message decoder.
-The message is encrypted in the form ALPHABETS in Jumbled pictures to decode it ren the decoder.py file
+The message is encrypted in the form ALPHABETS in Jumbled pictures.
+To decode it run the decoder.py file

 ![PROJECT PICTURE](image/Project.png)
 ## INSTALL